richcooper95/richcooper95.github.io/blog/posts/polysemanticity.md

 Here it is:

-_I am an neural model using polysemanticity,_
+_I am a neural model using polysemanticity,_

 _My weights encode more features than they have dimensionality,_